ritika728/Portfolio/README.md

 # [Portfolio Website](fluffy-cupcake-f1a396.netlify.app/)

 This site is a home page for my portfolio.
-It will show my introduction, projects, achievements, and the contact to reach out to me.
+It will show my introduction, projects, achievements, and contact section to reach me out.

 ## Technologies Used